wangziqi2013/wangziqi2013.github.io/_posts/2019-01-14-steal-no-force.markdown

 hence can be identified and multiplexed into the log buffer.
 The cache controller then carefully coordinate between cache operations and buffer write backs, such that the latter always reach the NVM first.
 By eliminating the store fence from the instruction stream, and using a log buffer to perform log writes, normal execution can be parallelized with log writes in a pipelined manner.
+Note that log writes must circumvent the cache.
+On x86 platforms, this is achieved using non-temporal streaming write instruction: movntq.